Directed Information Graphs: Minimal Generative Models and Directed Information Graphs

-By factorizing over time first, each $\bX_i$ is still conditioned on the past of every other process.
-Like in \eqref{eq:dyn_sys_ex:reduce}, we now remove unnecessary causal dependencies.
+In \eqref{eq:MGM:strc_pos}, there could be unnecessary dependencies.
+We next remove those.
 For each process $\bX_i$, let $A(i) \subseteq \setmi{m}{i}$ denote a subset of other processes.
-Define the corresponding induced probability measure $P_A$: We want to pick the subsets $\{A(i)\}_{i=1}^m$ so that their cardinalities are small, while still capturing the full dynamics:\beqa \kldist{P_{\allX}}{P_A } =0. \eeqa In Example~\ref{ex:dyn_sys}, the $A(i)$'s would correspond to $\{\bY\}$, $\{\bX\}$, and $\{\bY\}$ for $\bX$, $\bY$, and $\bZ$, respectively.
+Define the corresponding induced probability distribution $P_A$, We want to pick the parent sets $\{A(i)\}_{i=1}^m$ with minimal cardinalities that preserve the full dynamics of $P_{\allX}$, \beqa \kldist{P_{\allX}}{P_A } =0. \eeqa